 Step 4: Add the leaves

-Add the kangkong leaves and continue to stir-fry for 1-2 minutes, or until the leaves start to wilt.
+Add the kangkong leaves and stir-fry for another 1 to 2 minutes, until they start to wilt.

 Step 5: Season

-Garnish your Stir-Fried Kangkong with fried garlic or shallots, if desired.
-Serve and enjoy!
+Top your stir-fried kangkong with some fried garlic or shallots if you like, then serve and enjoy!

 Recipe FAQs

-Kangkong, also known as water spinach, is a leafy green vegetable popular in Southeast Asian cuisine.
-It has long, hollow stems and broad leaves and is known for its mild, slightly sweet flavor.
+Kangkong, also known as water spinach, is a leafy green vegetable commonly used in Southeast Asian cooking.
+It has long hollow stems and broad, tender leaves.
+Its mild, slightly sweet flavor makes it a great addition to stir-fries and soups.

-If kangkong is not available, you can substitute with spinach, bok choy, kale, broccoli rabe, or Swiss chard.
-While the taste and texture of these greens will vary, they all work well in simple stir-fries with just garlic, salt, and pepper.
+If you can’t find kangkong, you can use other leafy greens like spinach, bok choy, kale, broccoli rabe, or Swiss chard.
+The flavor and texture will be a bit different, but they all work nicely in a simple stir-fry with garlic, salt, and pepper.

-- Adobong kangkong: Water spinach cooked in the classic Filipino adobo sauce with soy sauce, vinegar, and garlic.
+- Adobong kangkong: Water spinach cooked in a classic Filipino adobo sauce with soy sauce, vinegar, and garlic.

-- Kangkong with bagoong: Stir-fried water spinach with bagoong or fermented shrimp paste that adds a salty, umami flavor.
+- Kangkong with bagoong: Stir-fried water spinach with bagoong (fermented shrimp paste) that adds a salty, umami flavor.

-- Sinigang: A hearty sour soup, often made with tamarind, with protein and vegetables like kangkong.
+- Sinigang: A hearty sour soup, usually made with tamarind, a protein (like pork or shrimp), and veggies like kangkong.

-- Fried kangkong: These crispy kangkong leaves are dipped in a light batter and deep-fried until crispy, often served with a dipping sauce.
+- Fried kangkong: Crispy kangkong leaves dipped in a light batter and deep-fried, often served with a dipping sauce.

-- Ginataang kangkong: Water spinach cooked in rich and creamy coconut milk, often spiced up with chili peppers.
+- Ginataang kangkong: Water spinach cooked in rich coconut milk, often spiced up with chili peppers.

 Other vegetable recipes you may like